CAESAR-Radi/SAR-Ship-Dataset/README.md

 }

 Besides, we own many thanks to  China Center for Resources Satellite Data and Application and Copernicus Open Access Hub for providing Gaofen-3 images and Sentinel-1 images, respectively.

+This research was funded by National Key Research and Development Program of China (2016YFB0501501) and the National Natural Science Foundation of China under Grant 41331176.